cfff226/gym-final-4/README.md

 * JQuery - (https://code.jquery.com/jquery-3.5.1.slim.min.js) - JQuery is used to coinside with the Bootstrap navbar and its responsiveness.
 * Bootstrap CDN - (https://getbootstrap.com/) - Bootstrap structured the websites content in a responsive layout.
 * Shoelace - (http://shoelace.io/) - Shoelace created the website columns structure, tailored for specific devices.
+* Github - https://github.com/ - Github provides a version control system which was used for the development of this project.
+* Gitpod - https://www.gitpod.io/ - Github was used as the main platform for running and distributing the code in this project.
+* Balsamiq - https://balsamiq.com/buy/#d - Balsamiq software was used for creating the wire frames for this project.

 ## Frameworks Used